woorea/stacksherpa-js-old/README.md

 The StackSherpa UI can be accessed by typing http://localhost:8080 in your browser

-The REST PROXY is listening on the same host, but 9090
+The REST PROXY is listening on the same host and port (http://localhost:8080/api)

 Enjoy!